COSC3020/asynchronous-functions-IshitaPatel18/README.md

 What is the time complexity of your implementation (worst-case $\Theta$)?
 Add your answer, including your reasoning, to this markdown file.

-This implementation uses callbacks for its asynchronous execution.
-Even though this implementation is not running in parallel, I broke the array down into sections according to what is the best number of threads to have running in parallel.
-There is one for loop that is running for $\sqrt{n}$ as it divides the given array into chunks and then calls the callback function with the piece and the element desired.
-Then the callback function has a for loop that goes through each section and totals the occurence of the desired element and returns it, to continue the summation in the other for loop.
-The callback for loop runs for n because it will iterate over the whole array, even if it is iterating over smaller sections at first.
-All of the variable initalizations are constant time, so they can be dropped.
-Putting it together we get $n + \sqrt{n}$ and we can drop the $\sqrt{n}$ as in this case it is a lower order term.
+This implementation uses promises for its asynchronous execution, but it does not run in parallel.
+There is a count function that uses and returns a promise to count the number of times an element occurs and then calls the resolve with the value of the total count.
+The promise has a for loop that iterates over all the elements in the array to find all of the occurences of the element we are looking for.
+The async recieve function uses await to wait for the value from the promise to be returned and then that value is sent to the callback, which is the assert in the test file to check if the total is the correct value.
+The for loop in the count function will still run for n times because all of the elements are being checked.
 Therefore, the worst-case $\Theta$ complexity of this implementation is $\Theta(n)$.